AvtsVivek/Chess.NET/README.md

 <img src="./TempChessDotComeScreenShot.png">
 </p>

-2. For rows, its numbers 1 to 8, and for columns, its letters A to H.
+2. For rows, its numbers 1 to 8, and for columns, its letters A to H. - Done
 3. Need to add something similar to FieldVM to represent the row and column identifier of the chess board.
-   1. Done, added RowColumnLableVM class.
+   1. Done, added RowColumnLableVM class. - Done
 4. Need to add a new property to the BoardVM class to hold the visual identifiers for the rows and columns.
-   1. Done, added RowColumnLabels property to the BoardVM class.
+   1. Done, added RowColumnLabels property to the BoardVM class. -Done
 5. And finally in the MainWindow.xaml, added new ItemsControl to display the row and column identifiers.
-6. But the textblock text is not displaying properly, need to fix it.
+6. But the textblock text is not displaying properly, need to fix it. - Done